yukizyx/1/README.md

 # My First Roguelike

-*A python project of my first roguelike game, including source code and design specification.*
+*A python project of an old-fashion roguelike game, including source code and game descriptions.*

 - Category: Python

 - Keyword:
+  - Python objected-oriented programming
+  - Visualization
+  - Game design
-  - ...
+  - File manipulation
-- Date: ...
+- Date: January, 2022

 ## Table of Contents

 ## Description

+This project is an implementation of a traditional roguelike game with elements such as generated levels of dungeon, turn-based gameplay, randomly placed items and permanent death of the player.
+It also allows auto save when exiting a unfinished game, but only one game load is allowed.

+The appearance of the game is not traditional, color schemes are used instead of the characters to make the entire game look nicer.

+The current design and implementation is simple, but allows further modifications and additional features.

 ## Usage